SpecFlowOSS/SpecFlowWiki/Visual-Studio-Integration.md

 1. Right-click and select "Go To Step Definition" from the context menu, or use the Alt+Ctrl+Shift+S.
 1. The file containing the binding is opened at the appropriate step definition method.

-##Generating Skeleton Step Definitions from Feature Files (with custom templates)
+##Generating Skeleton Bindings from Feature Files

-Step definition method declarations (aka _step definition skeletons_) can be generated automatically in Visual Studio.
+Skeleton step definition methods can be generated automatically in Visual Studio.
 To do so:

 1. Open your feature file.
 1. Select "Generate Step Definitions" from the context menu of the feature file.
 1. A dialog is displayed with a list of the steps in your feature file.
 Use the check boxes to determine which steps you want to generate skeleton code for.
 1. Enter a name for your class in the **Class name** field.
-1. Choose your desired [[step definition style]] (which include regex-less formats).
+1. Choose your desired [[step definition style]] (including formats without regular expressions).
 Click on **Preview** to preview the output.
 1. Either
   * Click on **Generate** to add a new .cs file with your class to your project.
 This file will contain the skeleton step definitions for your selected steps.
   * Click on **Copy methods to clipboard** to copy the generated skeleton code to the clipboard.
 You can then paste it to the file of your choosing.
+Use this method to extend your bindings if new steps have been added to a feature file that already contains bound steps.

 The most common parameter usage patterns (quotes, apostrophes, numbers) are detected automatically.
 SpecFlow generates methods and the regular expressions using these parameters.